- Manage to squeek in the under-$20-shipped category for glasses.

 GlassesShop appears to be based in the US (New York), although the lenses/frames appear to be manufactured/shipped from China.
 Pricing in USD.
 They sell single-vision, bi-focal, and progressive lenses.
 Methods of contact include an email address, mailing address, toll-free number, live chat, and a web form.
 Payment methods include Visa, Mastercard, AmEx, Discover, Paypal, and WorldPay.
-The BBB is in the process of updating their listing.
+They are listed with the BBB with an “F” rating.

 GlassesShop has been around for a few years.
 They’re certainly not one of the more popular retailers, but they seem to have been growing steadily over time.
 While technically they have a few frames starting at about $6, selection is paltry until you hit the $12.95 mark.
 Pricing is on the low end (but not the lowest), though when you start upgrading the lens options above the 1.5 index basic offering, you’re quickly pushed into the higher end of the discount price range.
 Currently they seem to be experimenting with some of the promotions other retailers had been known for running (2-for-1 & first pair free for example) which run from time to time.